Chart Color Schemes

 Rosebery - Bellamack has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections indicate above median growth for statistical areas analysed by AreaSearch.
-The area is expected to grow by 1,176 persons to 2041, recording a gain of 16.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort from the ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
+By 2041, Rosebery-Bellamack is projected to grow by 1,176 persons, reflecting a total gain of 16.9%.

 Frequently Asked Questions - Population